 Before the independence of India in 1947 Orissa was still ruled by many royal families who owned plenty of land and large pompous palaces.
 Many of these properties have since collapsed or were entirely neglected as these noble families lost their power.

-However, a new generation of royals has realised the potential of their heritage and opened up their homes to guests who like to travel to Orissa.
-The aim is to be able to maintain and renovate the old buildings but also to preserve their traditions, tell their stories and support local communities who once worked on their lands.
+However, a new generation of royals has realized the potential of their heritage and opened up their homes to guests who like to travel to Orissa.
+The aim is to be able to maintain and renovate the old buildings.
+But also to preserve their traditions, tell their stories and support local communities who once worked on their lands.

-India Someday has visited the three palace homestays Killa Aul, Gajlaxmi and Dhenkanal.
+We visited the three palace homestays, Killa Aul, Gajlaxmi Palace and Dhenkanal Palace.
 We were impressed by their sheer hospitality and beauty of architecture and surroundings.
-All together there are eight heritage properties with homestay character in Orissa that started hosting domestic and international guests who are seeking royal hospitality and unique accommodations.
+Altogether, there are eight heritage properties with homestay character in Orissa that started hosting domestic and international guests who are seeking royal hospitality and unique accommodations.

 5. Temple and other monuments

-At least in Bhubaneswar and Konark, the monuments are well-maintained and guide services as well as information displays are provided.
-In other words, Orissa surely won’t disappoint the history buffs and spirituality seeking minds amongst you who consider to travel to Orissa.
+At least in Bhubaneswar and Konark, the monuments are well-maintained.
+Guide services and information displays are provided.
+In other words, Orissa surely won’t disappoint the history buffs and spirituality seeking minds amongst you who consider travelling to Orissa.

-The giant salt water crocodiles of Bhitarkanika also offer an impressive sight – of course from a boat at a safe distance.
+The giant saltwater crocodiles of Bhitarkanika also offer an impressive sight – of course from a boat at a safe distance.
 Some of the almost 1700 crocodiles in the sanctuary are more than 20 ft./6m long!
-They enjoy basking alone the creeks so catching a sight of them is not a big task!
+They enjoy basking alone the creeks so catching sight of them is not a big task!

 7. Short travel distances

 One of the main benefits of Orissa is that the travel distances between worthwhile destinations aren’t very long.
-Within the Golden Triangle of Bhubaneswar, Puri and Konark you would travel maximum 1.5h.
-Dhenkanal is also just 1.5h west of Bhubaneshwar, Ratnagiri just 2h to the north-east.
+Within the Golden Triangle of Bhubaneswar, Puri and Konark you would travel a maximum of 1.5 hours.
+Dhenkanal is also just 1.5 hours west of Bhubaneshwar, Ratnagiri just 2 hours to the northeast.

-Last but not least, the food in Orissa is just an absolute delight!
+The food in Orissa is absolutely unmatchable!
 Especially for foreign tongues as it is known to be less spicy.
 It is also particularly healthy as less oil is used.
-Non-Vegetarians and pescatarians will enjoy this region due to its rich offer of meat, seafood and fish dishes.
+Non-vegetarians and pescatarians will enjoy this region due to its rich offer of meat, seafood, and fish dishes.

-Did this article convince you to give the less travelled route to Orissa?
+Did this article convince you to add the less travelled route to Orissa to your travel bucket list?
 Then get in touch with us and we will make sure you will have a fantastic time in this beautiful state in Eastern India.